 Chicago Heights, Illinois

 The first and most important step in the development of a health and wellness center is the business plan and feasibility study.
-As a result of conducting the feasibility analysis and developing a comprehensive business plan, our clients have the necessary information to make an informed decision as to whether or not they should proceed and make a commitment to develop a center.
+Conducting the feasibility analysis and developing a comprehensive business plan provides the necessary information to make an informed decision as to whether or not to proceed and make a commitment to develop a project.

 The Business Plan includes: